Adrenal Fatigue: How Does Adrenal Fatigue Affect Energy Levels?

 Why Does This Happen?
 Understanding Chronic Stress and Cortisol

-• Nutrient depletion from ongoing stress reduces the body’s ability to maintain energy.
+- Nutrient depletion from ongoing stress may reduce the body’s ability to maintain energy

-• Modern lifestyle factors—screens, stimulants, irregular meals—add to the burden.
+- Modern lifestyle factors—screens, stimulants, irregular meals—can add to the burden

 Common Symptoms of Adrenal Fatigue